danluo7/hingtgen_rnaseq/README.md

-### next is to trim the FASTQ files if the adaptor sequences have not been trimmed off.
+### optional: trim the FASTQ files if the adaptor sequences have not been trimmed off.
 check this in fastqc (last output graph shows adaptor sequence content). if need trimming: